Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```

 - `inet autoconf`: Enables DHCPv4 on the WAN interface.
 The system will automatically obtain a public IPv4 address, subnet mask, and default gateway from the ISP via `dhcpleased`.
 - `inet6 autoconf`: Enables IPv6 autoconfiguration on the WAN interface.
-This brings up the interface with a link-local IPv6 address, and allows a default route via `slaacd`, and simultaneous communication with the ISP’s DHCPv6 server for prefix delegation via `dhcp6leased`.
+This brings up the interface with a link-local IPv6 address, installs a default route via `slaacd`, and simultaneous communication with the ISP’s DHCPv6 server for prefix delegation via `dhcp6leased`.

-`dhcp6leased` is now configured to receive the delegated prefix on the WAN, write it to `/var/db/dhcp6leased/ix1` and install a GUA within its subnet ending in ::1 to the LAN interface.
+With `hostname.ix1`, `hostname.ix0`, and `dhcp6leased.conf` complete, `dhcp6leased` is now configured to receive the delegated prefix on the WAN, write it to `/var/db/dhcp6leased/ix1` and install a GUA within its subnet ending in ::1 to the LAN interface.

 ### 🔥 `/etc/pf.conf` (Firewall Rules)  (IPv4/IPv6)